ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 Under the aegis of cultural society, there are 2 magazines: WatchOut! and Kshitij.

-Watch Out! is the official news magazine of IIT Roorkee.
+Watch Out! is the official news body of IIT Roorkee.
 As the name suggests, WoNA covers the happenings and ongoings of life at IITR along with the issues that surround the administration, placements, academics, cultural council and bhawans.
 The frequency of publishing is the same as Kshitij.
 The verticals in this magazine are: Editorial, News, Design,